-All people are different and our bedtime rituals differ, but we have one thing in common – we cover ourselves with a blanket (or more of them) when we’re in bed.
-Getting under the covers is one thing, but many people love sleeping with a blanket over the head.
+Everyone is different and our bedtime rituals differ, but we have one thing in common – we cover ourselves with a blanket (or more of them) in bed.
+Getting under the covers is one thing, but many people love sleeping with a blanket over their head.
 If you also have a habit to do that, this article lists all the reasons why you should stop.

 It’s in Human Nature to Cover During Sleep

-One paper explored sleeping arrangements worldwide and it also included some foraging and non-foraging people who live in hot climates near the equator.
-Results showed that only nomadic foragers regularly sleep without any coverings.
-All other people across the globe use blankets, duvets, or other covering types when they sleep.
+One paper explored sleeping arrangements worldwide and it included foraging and non-foraging people who live in hot climates near the equator.
+Results showed that only nomadic foragers regularly sleep without any covering.
+The rest of the people across the globe use blankets, duvets, or other covering types when they sleep.

 1. Brain Damage

 This isn’t a joke; covering your head while sleeping can contribute to brain damage.

 Evidence shows that 23% of people who sleep with their head under the covers develop dementia.
 Dementia refers to a decline in mental ability severe enough to interfere with daily life.
 With Alzheimer’s disease being the most common form of dementia.

 The reason why covering your head raises dementia risk is that it restricts airflow through the mouth and nose.
 Therefore, the brain receives insufficient fresh air needed for proper functioning.
 When this happens over a long period of time, it leads to the afro mentioned consequence.

 2. Unclean Air

 Even when you sleep, the body and brain still need air.
 However, when you’re covered by a duvet or blankets (or whatever you use), you don’t inhale clean or fresh air because you create a womb-like residence under the covers.